-The area supervisors inspect their sites on a weekly basis.
-The Park staff inspects the grounds daily.
+Area supervisors inspect their sites on a weekly basis.
+Park staff inspect the grounds daily.
 Grounds Management Services are responsible for monitoring their own performance and keeping up to date records of their own monitoring and Inspections, which includes work records relating to their maintenance and work programmes.
 Routine contract performance meetings are held on a weekly basis where issues relating to work programmes, quality, performance, health and safety, staffing levels and additional work are discussed.